-The new Clyde Hill Elementary School welcomed its students in the fall of 2019 and had six months of in-person classes before the worldwide pandemic affected Washington state schools, but with a history of fluctuating enrollments, the compact facility design, with supported learning clusters connecting small groups of teachers and students to create a "home" for students within a large educational environment, has been a large success.
-The "swing" classroom design, allowing classroom clusters to fluctuate from 3 classrooms per grade to 5, has been extremely effective in its first year of operation, particularly as enrollment was lower in its first year of reopening.
+The new Clyde Hill Elementary School welcomed its students in the fall of 2019 and had six months of inperson classes before the world-wide pandemic affected Washington state schools, resulting in its use being suspended for thirteen months.
+Yet in its initial six months, the design of the facility was extremely well received by its community.
+Key features include responsiveness to fluctuating enrollments, the compact facility design, learning clusters connecting small groups of teachers and students to create a "home" for students within a large educational environment.
+The "swing" classroom design, allowing classroom clusters to fluctuate from 3 classrooms per grade to 5, has been effective in its first year of operation, particularly as enrollment was lower in its first year.

-The adaptable functionality of the design allowed for the building to successfully support the school's reopening in the Spring of 2021.
-The learning clusters' ground floor shared learning areas with their direct connections to the outdoor learning areas were able to adapt and be used as distributed entry points to help maintain physical distancing and minimize potential exposure.
-The learning clusters' shared areas were able to be utilized as classrooms to increase student capacity while maintaining distancing protocols.
+The adaptable design allowed for the building to successfully support the school's reopening in the Spring of 2021.
+The learning clusters' ground floor shared learning areas with their direct connections to the outdoor learning areas were able to adapt and be used as distributed entry points to help maintain physical distancing and minimize potential viral exposure.
+The learning clusters' shared areas were able to be utilized as classrooms to increase student capacity while maintaining capacity and distancing protocols.
 The open dining commons, imagined as the school's "living room" close to the main entry, is a new model for the District.
-Being open, the layout makes it easier for the school to utilize the space and creates an open flow, greatly diminishing concerns for air quality and physical distancing they would have in the typical more confined model.
+Being open, the layout makes it easier for the school to utilize the space and creates an open flow, greatly diminishing concerns for air quality and physical distancing they would have in the typical model.
 The dedicated outside air system, decoupled from heating and cooling, was able to provide additional fresh air to improve indoor air quality without affecting the rest of the mechanical system.